Manage dependencies using requirements.txt

 Though you can edit the dependencies management files according to their syntax, PyCharm provides quick fixes that enable populating these files.

-Populate dependency management files:
+Populating dependency management files

 importstatement of a Python file, click a package which is not yet imported.
 PyCharm suggests a quick-fix:

 Select and apply the suggested quick-fix.
 The package is added to the dependency management file.

 PyCharm provides quick fixes and notifications related to the unsatisfied dependencies.